AleMorales9011/ForgeWare/012-POO/POO_2.md

 # Acces Modifiers

-Keywords that define the accessibility of classes, methods, variables, and constructors within a program.
+Keywords that define the `accessibility of classes`, methods, variables, and constructors within a program.

 |  Modifier   | Description                      |
 |-------------|----------------------------------|